Vladimir Arnold

-Arnold was also known as a popularizer of mathematics.
-Through his lectures, seminars, and as the author of several textbooks (such as the famous Mathematical Methods of Classical Mechanics) and popular mathematics books, he influenced many mathematicians and physicists.
+Arnold was also a populariser of mathematics.
+Through his lectures, seminars, and as the author of several textbooks (such as Mathematical Methods of Classical Mechanics and Ordinary Differential Equations) and popular mathematics books, he influenced many mathematicians and physicists.
 Many of his books were translated into English.
-His views on education were particularly opposed to those of Bourbaki.
+His views on education were opposed to those of Bourbaki.

-Biography
+A controversial and often quoted dictum of his is "Mathematics is the part of physics where experiments are cheap".

+Arnold worked at the Moscow State University from 1961 to 1986, at the Steklov Mathematical Institute since 1986, and at the Paris Dauphine University since 1993.
+He was one of the founders of the Independent University of Moscow.

+Arnold received the inaugural Crafoord Prize in 1982 (with Louis Nirenberg), the Wolf Prize in 2001 and the Shaw Prize in 2008 (with Ludwig Faddeev).